Twice is nice! Right?

 A comic trope in which either the two last panels of a strip each contain a punchline

-, but doesn't necessarily need to.
-The penultimate panel is often a sight gag, and if this is true, then the last panel may add a spoken punchline to this.
+, and if this is true, then the last panel may add a spoken punchline to this.
 Conversely, the spoken punchline may be in the penultimate panel with a Wild Take

 or Gross-Up Close-Up